 Statute of the International Criminal Court (which excludes the death penalty) (only signed)

-appeal for a royal pardon.
+According to the Thai Penal Code, prisoners who receive the death sentence can appeal for a royal pardon.
 The appeal must be made within 60 days of the verdict.
 Each prisoner can appeal only once.

 If the pardon is granted, execution will be commuted to life imprisonment.